Digital Living at Hansgrohe – from Person to Person

 Markus Armbruster is a source of fantastic words: you’re likely to hear terms like ambidexterity, scrum, chatbot, and shy tech.
 As Vice President of IT & Digital, he’s well versed in the vocabulary of the future and translates it for Hansgrohe.
 His team plunges into the depths of digital waters on a daily basis, fishing out the best, most sustainable and future-proof solutions for the company.

-“Transformers” for a Progressive Mindset and Cultural ChangeMarkus Armbruster is now a power broker at a company that is consistently working towards a connected future.
+“Transformers” for a progressive mindset and cultural changeMarkus Armbruster is now a power broker at a company that is consistently working towards a connected future.
 The sophisticated digital strategy already extends into the thinking and behavior of every specialized department.
 And it’s not only an issue of technology, but also of culture.
 Employees are preparing for the work of tomorrow at the internal Campus digital faculty.
-Around 30 talents are being trained as "digital transformers,” who will pass on their knowledge of the future freely to others, so that everyone can work more autonomously and with flatter hierarchies.
+Around 30 talents were trained as "digital transformers".
+They pass on their future knowledge to their colleagues in all divisions.
+In this way, employees get to know the new digital possibilities and approaches – and use them to create value for the company.
 The Hansgrohe Group is in the process of breaking up traditional department structures and increasingly working in fast, agile teams.
 The company desires and promotes a culture based on trust in which each individual is allowed to think in an unconventional, bold, and interdisciplinary way.

 “The digital transformation is mainly about the people – much less about the technology.
 The change begins in the mind and must be applied to the company as a whole.
 We promote a corporate culture that views digitization as an opportunity for us, not as a trend, and certainly not as a threat to jobs.”Frank Semling, Hansgrohe board member